Designing Data Management and Data Governance Roles

 Many companies still have this form of architecture.
 There are far too many relationships between different sourcing and consuming applications.
 In professional jargon, they often call such type of architecture ‘spaghetti architecture.’

 Figure 6.
 Different data architecture styles.

 Big data platform

 Data from different source systems enter the central big data platform.
 This platform has different data domains.
-Data is being processed within the platform and then distributed to different users.
+Data is processed within the platform and then distributed to different users.
 The key question with such platforms is the location where data will be integrated and transformed.
-Will it take place within the platform itself or on its way to consumers?
+Will it occur within the platform itself or on its way to consumers?
 The answer to this question will also influence the specification of roles.